ssgeejr/minimus/README.md

 # minimus

-Simple Front end for tracking users using evilginx3
+Presentation tools for Cybersecurity Awareness

 How to startup